 You will need to fill out the details of your trip including when and where you plan to arrive in and leave India.
 If you don't have a ticket yet, these do not have to be exact dates.

 This field on the Indian visa application form does not have a lot of space and frequent travelers may run out of room to list all of their countries visited.
 If you run out of space, list as many countries as you can and attach an official letter to your application that lists the rest.
 Be courteous and include your passport number, visa file number, and signature on the letter.
 Not listing a country for which you already have a stamp in your passport may be a reason for rejection.

 You will also be asked if you have visited "any SAARC countries (except your own country) during the last three years."
 SAARC stands for the South Asian Association for Regional Cooperation, a South Asian geopolitical union.
 Countries in the SAARC include Afghanistan, Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka.

 You will need references for India and your local address.
 If you are applying for your Indian visa while abroad, you may list your current hotel/guesthouse as the local reference.
 If applying while at home, list a neighbor, employer, or colleague.
 Your reference in India can be your first hotel where you intend to stay.
 The references probably won't be checked, however, you cannot leave the field blank.

 Finishing the Indian Visa Application Form

 Remember, once you save and verify your application, you cannot make any further changes.
-You will be emailed a confirmation with the visa filing number and given a copy of the application in Adobe PDF format.
+You will be emailed a confirmation with the visa filing number and given a PDF file of your application.

-Don't be mistaken, just because your Indian visa application is saved in their system does not mean that you have applied -- it still must be printed, signed, and brought into an Indian consulate!
+Just because your visa application is saved in their system, that does not mean you have applied.
+It still must be printed, signed, and brought into the appropriate Indian Mission.